fbuonojr/homework_12/README.md

 * A video demonstrating the entirety of the app's functionality

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+All Rights Reserved. -->

+# Frank Buono

+## Technologies Used: JavaScript, SQL, Inquirer

+* Link to GitHub Repository: https://github.com/fbuonojr/homework_12